-Some time ago we have posted an article about aspects of upcoming digital transformation where we listed and explained how the digital world will be look like.
+Some time ago we have posted an article about aspects of upcoming digital transformation to E-Government where we listed and explained how the digital world will be look like.
 It is easy to notice that article described global digital transformation completely in a positive way.
-So in this article we will continue to talk about digital transformation and mention also some negative aspects of digital transformation, talk about threats and maybe propose some measures to avoid or overcome these negative aspects.
+So in this article we will continue to talk about digital transformation and mention also some negative aspects of digital transformation to E-Gov, talk about threats and maybe propose some measures to avoid or overcome these negative aspects.

-Data breach from a nation-scale system could be a real problem.
+Data breach from a nation-scale E-Government system could be a real problem.

-And seems like everything is fine and here is a good example of upcoming digital transformation in the form of online state and local elections.
+And seems like everything is fine and here is a good example of upcoming digital transformation in the form of online state and local elections, as a separate online potral or a segment of a single E-Government service.
 But there is also a problem.
-There are also some proven cases when hackers could get access to the Estonian election system and had possibility to modify the votes.
-The situation is hackers didn’t “abuse” this security vulnerability (as far as we know, of course) and used it just to demonstrate the system’s weakness so that the government fixes it further on.
+There are some proven cases when hackers could get access to the Estonian election system and had possibility to modify the votes.
+The situation is hackers didn’t “abuse” this security vulnerability (as far as we know, of course) and used it just to demonstrate the system’s weakness so that the developers fix it further on.

-So step by step digital transformation leads to common applying of e-voting and obviously will expand to be capable of passing digital voting even for small issues (like household services issues or operational issues of labor collective).
-But the more important the elections are – the more attractive they are for violation.
-So perhaps today is a good opportunity to test online election and e-voting systems on local elections in order to be prepared for any threats that might arise in the future.
+So, step by step digital transformation to E-Gov services leads to common implementation of online elections and obviously will expand to be capable of passing digital voting even for small issues (like household services issues or operational issues of labor collective).
+But the more important online elections are – the more attractive they are for violation.
+So perhaps today there is a good opportunity to test online election and e-voting systems on local elections in order to be prepared for any threats that might arise in the future.

-Ideally, in a world where digital transformation process is completed, the legislation part will work in a following way: any adopted law is realized just as a new functionality of the common state information system and all the parties/users involved in the adopted law get a notification.
-Unlike now when adopted by the parliament law is published in a state newspaper or at its best on national legal web portal, then executors need some time to inspect the new law or regulation and start applying it.
-When adoption of laws process works «in the way of updating functionality», this is the evidence that digital transformation process is completed and completed successfully.
+Ideally, in a world where digital transformation to E-Government is completed, the legislation part will work in a following way: any adopted law is realized just as a new functionality of the common state E-Government information system and all the parties/users involved in the adopted law get a notification.
+Unlike now when adopted by the parliament law is published in a state newspaper or, at its best, on a national legal web portal, then executors need some time to inspect the new law or regulation and start applying it.
+When adoption of laws process works «in the way of updating functionality», this is the evidence that digital transformation to E-Government process is completed and completed successfully.
 Providing there is no possibility to breach the system and data of course.

-We have also mentioned common presence of cameras everywhere in public places which combining with face recognition technologies will establish a society of common transparency and openness.
+We have also mentioned common presence of cameras everywhere in public places, be it a segment of a stae E-Gov serice or a separate one, which, combining with face recognition technologies will establish a society of common transparency and openness.
 OK, so it will be impossible for a criminal to hide actually.
 And this is OK if everyone feels comfortable constantly being under surveillance.
 As far as we know such systems are already functioning successfully and no one is against it.
 So if the situation remains the same, there will be no problem with smart surveillance systems.

 As Benjamin Franklin said in the middle of the 18th century: